 Yes, the Dyson works with plug converters.
-Just be mindful that it is a powerful tool, so you’ll want to make sure the outlet is fit to handle the electricity that it requires without blowing a fuse.
+It is a powerful tool, so you’ll want to make sure the outlet is fit to handle the electricity that it requires without blowing a fuse.

 How do you clean the Dyson hair dryer?

 You should clean your Dryer’s filter so that it’s free from dust, lint, and hair product about once per month.
-Dyson recommends wiping down the filter with a clean cloth, but my hair dresser recommended soaking it for an hour or two in warm water for a more thorough clean.
+Dyson recommends wiping down the filter with a clean cloth.
+My hair dresser soaks her for an hour or two in warm water for a more thorough cleaning.